-The Consolidated City of Jacksonville is home to over 850,000 residents.
+The Consolidated City of Jacksonville is home to more than 850,000 residents.
 Every individual, family and neighborhood looks to every JSO Police Officer to provide leadership, protection and a true dedication to community service.
 A Police Officer's base salary is determined by a seventeen year career path.
-Officers start at $36,235 annually, reaching $54,696 after six years and $62,476 after seventeen years.
-Sergeants earn 17% above an officer's and Lt.
-17% above Sergeant.
+Officers' starting salary is $36,240 annually, reaching $54,696 after six years and $62,476 after seventeen years.
+Sergeants earn 17% above an officer's pay, and Lt's earn 17% above the salary of a sergeant.
 These base salaries typically increase every year in accordance with applicable collective bargaining agreements.
 In addition, those in the Police ranks may be eligible to receive education incentives.
 Other Pay premium include shift differential, working out-of-classification, state career incentives for advanced training, etc.

 Northeast Florida Criminal Justice Training and Education Center